Top twelve tips for finding low airfares

 If you're flying to a destination in Europe, you might save money by purchasing one fare from the US to, say, Dublin, and another from Dublin onward on Ryanair.com (just beware of Ryanair's onerous fees).
 Same holds true for some destinations in Asia (fly into Singapore and catch a low cost carrier such as Airasia.com from there) and to some smaller Caribbean destinations via San Juan or the Bahamas.
 Even domestically, two fares are often less than one, such as the recent scenario where Dallas to Honolulu was selling for $350 round-trip with tax, but Houston/Honolulu was $800.
 As you're no doubt aware, you can fly Houston-Dallas for a lot less than $450!
 Just be sure to give yourself plenty of time between connecting flights in case one flight is delayed.

 Let's say you've found the lowest fare, and then the day after purchase your non-refundable fare for the same itinerary goes down.
 If you ask for it you can get a refund for the difference.
-But some airlines will charge you a costly "administrative" fee of $150 or more, wiping out any savings.
-Others will give you the entire fare difference without extracting a fee.
-Currently, the "nice" airlines are JetBlue, Southwest, and Alaska.
+But some airlines will charge you a costly "administrative" fee of $200 or more, wiping out any savings.
+Others will give you the entire fare difference in the form of a travel voucher without extracting a fee.
+All airlines used to do this but no longer.
+The only ones left are JetBlue, Southwest, and Alaska.

 Check out Today's Top 50 Airfares!